Materialized Views

 - PartitioningArchitecture

-- View Definition - You define a declarative YAML mapping (columns, types, filters, partitions)
+- View Definition - You define a declarative YAML mapping (columns, types, filters)

-- Validation - EdgeMQ validates and compiles the definition to safe SQL
+- Validation - EdgeMQ validates the definition and compiles it to safe SQL internally

 - Per-segment execution - For each sealed WAL segment, the materializer: